Acktarius/conceal-assistant-ez/README.md

   Then it will place conceal-assistant folder to its destination folder : opt

-Postinst : Post-installation installs the dependancies, and copy + enable + start the ccx-assistant.service
+Postinst : Post-installation installs the dependancies, and move + enable + start the ccx-assistant.service

 #### 2 for uninstall:

-Prerm : Pre-remove stops the service
+Prerm : Pre-remove stops and disable ccx-assistant.service

 Postrm : Post-remove deletes the service and conceal-assistant folder